-Persuasion is at the core of various communication processes: a company selling a product, a politician who wants us to vote for her, our partner who wants to draw our attention to something - all are engaging in persuasion efforts.
+Persuasion is at the core of various communication processes: a company selling a product, a politician who wants us to vote for her, a friend who wants to draw our attention to something - are all engaging in persuasion efforts.
 This course reviews the rich, diverse and long-standing field of research called persuasion.
-In the course, we will define the persuasion process and examine the most effective (and ineffective) ways of influencing people's attitudes and behavior.
-We will discuss a variety of theoretical and practical aspects related to persuasion.
-Our discussions will be accompanied by examples from a variety of applied contexts, including politics, interpersonal communication, advertising, and the news media.
+In the course, we will define the persuasion process and examine the conditions under which people's attitudes and behavior change as a result of exposure to communication.